 - Walton International Scholars Program - a highly prestigious full-ride scholarship program, applicable to students from Mexico or Central America (Guatemala, Costa Rica, El Salvador, Honduras, Panama, Nicaragua, and Belize).
 For more details and to apply to this highly competitive program, please see the Walton Program Website.
 More information about Walton student life at JBU can be found on this page.

 Academics & English Language

 Can I learn English at JBU?

 JBU accepts International students who show proficiency in the English language (based on test scores and the application essay).
 JBU offers 3 levels of English classes (ESL I, II, and III) for current International students who have been accepted to JBU and need limited English language support.
 However, JBU does not offer a robust English program for students who are seeking to learn English.

 Which are the largest and most unique majors?

 Graphic Design, Engineering (Electrical and Mechanical), Construction Management, Education, Business, Communications (Radio and TV Broadcasting)

 Can I study abroad?

-Irish Studies, Oxford, Au Sable Institute, Spain, Greece, Costa Rica and Germany should get you started.
+Irish Studies, Oxford, Spain, and Costa Rica should get you started.
 Visit our Study Abroad site for more information.
 You must work with the International Programs Department to obtain approval and necessary INS work.